| Trip Code: | KVCS 1 |

 Day 02 After breakfast full day sightseeing in Kathmandu valley inclusive of Buddha Nath Stupa (this is one of the biggest Buddhist stupa in Nepal, where also you will be able to see many monks and Tibetan peoples), Pasupatinath (one of the most important Hindu Temple of God Shiva, where dead body also cremate), Bhaktapur City (Among three oldest cities is one of the interesting city , where visitor can see fifty five wood carving windows palace, a lot of pottery clubs, many temples and a lot of wood carving place) , Patan City (Also one of the city like Bhaktapur where you will be able to see a Hindus Temple is call God Krishna Temple and Many others as well as A Buddhist Temple call Golden Temple ) & Swyambhunath Stupa (One of oldest Buddhist Stupa located at the highest place in Kathmandu Valley, from where you can see the surroundings of Kathmandu Valley, as well as some mountain peaks also if weather is nice) .

-Day 03 Departure transfer to airport.
+Day 03 Departure transfer to the airport.

 Day 01: Arrival in Kathmandu-Transfer to Hotel:-Welcome at the Tribhuvan International Airport and transfer to hotel in Kathmandu, rest at the hotel and briefing about the trip.
 Overnight accommodation is set with BB Plan.